-- Cover Letter -- please provide a cover letter for your application materials which addresses: a) your short and long term career goals, b) your thoughts on how a critical care residency will help you to achieve these goals, c) why you feel that a specialty residency is now the best career path for you, and d) any information about yourself and your candidacy which may not be apparent on other documents.
+- Cover Letter -- please provide a cover letter for your application materials which addresses: a) your short and long term career goals, b) your thoughts on how a solid organ transplant residency will help you achieve these goals, c) why you feel that a specialty residency is now the best career path for you, and d) any information about yourself and your candidacy which may not be apparent on other documents.

 - A copy of your curriculum vitae (CV).

 - Most recent College of Pharmacy and/or Graduate School transcript(s).
 This is waived if you are more than five years post-graduation.
 The transcript can be an unofficial copy.